I was just killed by a ,

 — Greg Harvey

-Nowadays there are a lot of multiplayer roguelite, roguelikelike and just MMORPG games with roguelike elements.
-It’s great to have wide diversity in the genres!
-But for Tangaria it is essential to preserve core roguelike concepts.
-It’s very hard to be able to port truly roguelikish spirit from singleplayer games (where player is fair to himself and in most cases enjoying gameplay without munchkin’s powergaming); in multiplayer roguelike games there are a lot of competition between players and it’s important to prevent unfair gameplay mechanics which players unfortunately will always use despite of everything..
+Nowadays, there are plenty of multiplayer roguelites, roguelike-likes, and MMORPGs with roguelike elements.
+It’s great to have such diversity in the genre!
+But for Tangaria, it’s essential to preserve core roguelike concepts.
+It’s very difficult to carry over the true roguelike spirit from single-player games — where the player is usually fair to themselves and genuinely enjoys the gameplay without resorting to munchkin-style powergaming.
+In multiplayer roguelikes, competition between players is inevitable, and it’s important to prevent unfair mechanics — because, unfortunately, players will exploit them, no matter what.

-So..
-Tangaria is not just a variant of PW/M/Angband, but actually presents multiplayer roguelike concept, which could be implemented in any multiplayer roguelikish game:
+So… Tangaria is not just a variant of PW/M/Angband — it actually presents a multiplayer roguelike concept that could be implemented in any roguelikish multiplayer game.

-permadeath mode only.
-Traditional roguelike experience.
-Having non-permadeth game mode teaches players to play the game in a wrong, not roguelikish way; and most of ‘everlasting’ players can’t get into permadeath mode after they were tempted by ezpz gameplay of pseudo-roguelike immortality;
+– Permadeath mode only.
+Classic roguelike experience.
+Having a non-permadeath mode teaches players to approach the game in the wrong, non-roguelike way — and most “everlasting” players struggle to switch to true permadeath once they’ve been tempted by the ezpz gameplay of pseudo-roguelike immortality.

-– (optional) disconnected stairs.
-Up/down staircases are ‘not connected’ between levels to prevent stair-scumming.
-Other way players will cheat by staying at the same staircase to roll a ‘nice’ level.
-There could be other solutuons to this problem, but stairs is a good choice;
+– Disconnected stairs.
+Up/down staircases are not connected between levels to prevent stair-scumming.
+Otherwise, players would just camp the same staircase, re-entering it over and over to roll a “nice” level — and rolling (of anything) shouldn’t exist in a proper roguelike.
+There could be other solutions to this problem, but disconnected stairs are a solid and elegant choice.

-limited range of telepathy & detection: exploration matters!
-The game should be rebalanced to smaller overview as it proceeds in semi real-time;
+– Limited range of telepathy and detection: exploration matters!
+The game is rebalanced for a smaller overview radius, as it proceeds in semi real-time — encouraging players to explore actively, rather than relying on omniscient scanning.

-brackets system – restrictions for entering dungeons upon reaching a certain level (max. level limit which prevents grinding low-level mobs for items and exp);
+– Bracket system — restrictions on entering dungeons after reaching a certain level.
+Each dungeon has a maximum level cap, which prevents players from grinding low-level mobs for items and experience.

-no selling to NPC.
-It removes boring grind from the game; in return, you get extra gold in the dungeon and could trade with other players.
+– No selling to NPCs.
+This removes boring item-grind from the game.
+Instead, you get extra gold directly in the dungeon and can trade with other players.

 Goals

 Tangaria’s first goal is to enrich traditional Angband gameplay with MMORPG and other roguelike games spirit.
-For example, get inspiration from Nethack gameplay with awesome various random gameplay events; but at the same time to do not overburden game with spoiler-based Nethack’s stuff (like hatching eggs, imba polymorph control, altar grind, etc) as players should focus exploration on actual gameplay, not on reading the spoilers via code.
-And of course, Tangaria is not limited only by Nethack’s influence, it’s also inspired by:
+For example, get inspiration from Nethack gameplay with awesome various random gameplay events; but at the same time not to overburden the game with spoiler-based Nethack’s stuff (like hatching eggs, imba polymorph control, altar grind, etc) as players should focus exploration on actual gameplay, not on reading spoilers by checking the code.
+And of course, Tangaria is not limited only to Nethack’s influence, it’s also inspired by:

-1. Roguelikish stuff from DCSS, ToME, ADOM and other great rlg’s;
+- Roguelikish stuff from DCSS, ToME, ADOM and other great rlgs;

-2. Game world immersion from MUD’s (aka text MMORPGs);
+- Game world immersion from MUDs (aka text MMORPGs);

-4. Sandbox ideas from Ultima Online and some other MMORPG’s.
+- Sandbox ideas from Ultima Online and some other MMORPGs.

 Lore

-Tangaria is following classic fantasy traditions and got it’s own unique fantasy world, though it’s heavily based at J.R.R.Tolkien – it’s not JRRT-canonic and do not intend to be so.
-Also it’s influenced a lot by DnD worlds, but got totally different approach to many things; eg orcs are not just stupid evil creatures, but actually just another living beings who want to have their own place for a calm life in the world (and no, it’s not warcraft’s orcs with green skin.. although some of them could have greenish tint).
+Tangaria is following classic fantasy traditions and has its own unique fantasy world, though it’s heavily based on J.R.R.Tolkien – it’s not JRRT-canonic and does not intend to be so.
+Also it’s influenced a lot by DnD worlds, but has a totally different approach to many things; eg orcs are not just stupid evil creatures, but actually just another living beings who want to have their own place for a calm life in the world (and no, these are not Warcraft’s orcs with green skin.. although some of them could have a greenish tint).

 Storyline of the game could be found there: https://tangaria.com/storyline/